skeeto/skeeto.github.com/_posts/2017-08-22-Vim-vs-Emacs-The-Working-Directory.markdown

 ### Single instance editors

 For most of my Emacs career, I've stuck to running a single, long-lived Emacs instance no matter how many different tasks I'm touching simultaneously.
 I start the Emacs daemon shortly after logging in, and it continues running until I log out — typically only when the machine is shut down.
-It's common to have multiple Emacs windows for different tasks, but they're all bound to the same daemon process.
+It's common to have multiple Emacs windows (frames) for different tasks, but they're all bound to the same daemon process.

 While [with care][up] it's possible to have a complex, rich Emacs configuration that doesn't significantly impact Emacs' startup time, the